bacontime/games-mirror/tools/links.md

-[See this pdf for a more exhaustive list](https://drive.google.com/file/d/1NO-05LM-SakbwqNajBXgIO4HuCSkBd6n/view), though many of the links therein are non
+[See this pdf for a more exhaustive list](https://drive.google.com/file/d/1NO-05LM-SakbwqNajBXgIO4HuCSkBd6n/view), though many of the links therein are non-functional.

 <!--